-If you have chronic pain, you know how debilitating it can be.
+If you have chronic pain such as that caused by long-term stress, injuries that didn’t heal correctly, or from fibromyalgia, you know how debilitating it can be.
 You also know how frustrating it is when people tell you that you “don’t look sick” or “don’t look like you’re in that much pain.”
 Why won’t they just believe that you hurt?

 Two reasons.
 First, chronic pain is very different from the pain you have from an injury (also called acute pain).
 Second, while most people have experienced a fair amount of acute/injury pain, they’ve never experienced chronic pain.
 They think pain = pain and don’t realize that the quality of chronic pain is very different to that of an injury.